keithalewis/math/bsmbs.md

 that is necessary is the assumption that current asset values do not permit arbitrage", and "we do not even have to assume that the current index price is in equilibrium" follow from simple math.

-My reading of "the stream $c$" is the stream of stock dividends.
-Ross was in the equity world at the time and assumed a jump in stock price corresponded to a dividend payment.
-This is an untenable definition.
-Stocks "jump" between market close and market open with no associated cash flow.
-Fixed income instruments are defined by their cash flows.
-Futures always have price 0 and periodic cash flows determined by the change in market quotes.

-Replacing $c$ with cash flows $(C_t)$ received at time $t$ associated with owning instruments leads to an even more powerful theory.

 Every arbitrage-free model of prices $(X_t)$ and cash flows $(C_t)$ has the form
 $$